joshua-coppola/steep-seeker/README.md

 - [ ] Compass rose placement can be iffy on some mountains
 - [x] Area trail names do not display
 - [x] Lifts do not have elevation
-- [ ] Cache struggles with floating point errors, leads to about 90% success rate
+- [x] Cache struggles with floating point errors, leads to about 90% success rate
+- [ ] Cache fetch is slow, 30s for 3000 points
+- [ ] Program hangs between processing trails and lifts
 - [x] Legends display on tiny maps, leading to them being cutoff

 ### Features